Semrush helps you:

 Nope.

-But if you’re looking to grow your Shopify store, this headline lets you know that you’re in the right place.
+But if you’re looking to start using email marketing to grow your business, this headline lets you know that you’re in the right place.
+It makes it all about what YOU can do with the tool.

 In my experience, your lead is JUST as important as your headline.